 MIT teams innovating in medical, education, environmental, and other fields split prizes totaling $95,000.Read

 The IDEAS Global Challenge helps MIT achieve its mission of working wisely, creatively, and effectively for the betterment of humankind.
 IDEAS is an annual innovation and social entrepreneurship program run by the Priscilla King Gray Public Service Center, enabling students to apply their MIT education in real-world situations to tackle quality of life issues for people around the world.

 Working in teams to develop innovative devices, systems, and processes that benefit communities locally, nationally, or internationally, participants compete for grants of up to $15,000 to launch their projects.
 IDEAS teams are created and led by MIT undergraduate and graduate students, but can involve other collaborators from around the world.
-Throughout the academic year, the staff work with students to help develop their projects – from networking and mentorship events, to feedback on initial scope statements and development grants of up to $1,000 for prototyping and travel expenses.
+Throughout the academic year, the staff work with students to help develop their projects – from networking and mentorship events, to feedback on initial scope statements.

 It’s all about collaboration.
 When passionate individuals pool their skills, knowledge, and resources, they can tackle just about anything.
 Volunteers share knowledge and expertise with teams as a mentors or reviewers.